Converse with mountains and text overlay with academic year and Undergraduate Catalog

 Download PDF

-As the only McNair Program in Utah, we draw students from 3 campuses: Westminster University, Salt Lake Community College, and College of Southern Idaho.
-By encouraging and supporting qualified students through undergraduate school and the transition to graduate school, the ultimate goal is to increase faculty diversity in colleges and universities.
+As the only McNair Program in Utah, we serve students from 4 campuses: Westminster University, Salt Lake Community College, University of Utah, and College of Southern Idaho.
+By supporting qualified students through undergraduate school and preparing them through the transition to graduate school, the program works toward an ultimate larger goal: increasing faculty diversity in colleges and universities.

-Of the 169 graduates who have gone through the Westminster University McNair Scholars Program, 72% (122) of students have an advanced degree or are currently in graduate school; 42% (71) have masters degrees; 5.9% (10) have professional degrees; and 12% (21) have PhDs.
+Of the 169 graduates who have gone through the Westminster University McNair Scholars Program, 72% (122) have earned an advanced degree or are currently in graduate school; 42% (71) have master’s degrees; 5.9% (10) have professional degrees; and 12% (21) have PhDs.

 Eligibility